stridecolossus/JOVE/doc/blog/part 2 - triangle demo/improvements.md

 # Overview

-In this interlude chapter we collate a number of improvements to the code we have crafted thus far.
+In this interlude we collate a number of improvements to the code we have crafted thus far.

-These are all framework changes that we have identified a need for during development rather than improvements to any specific Vulkan component.
+These are all framework improvements that we have identified during development rather than changes to any specific Vulkan component.

 # Handles